Bruce Stewart (playwright)

 Bruce Richard Stewart (5 August 1936 – 28 June 2017) was a New Zealand fiction writer and dramatist of Ngāti Raukawa Te Arawa descent.
 Stewart's work often expresses the anger, the confused loyalties, and the spiritual aspirations of late-twentieth-century Māori.
+He set up a marae called Tapu Te Ranga in the 1970s in Island Bay in Wellington, and lived there until his death.

 Biography

 Stewart was born in Hamilton.
-His pakeha biological father had no involvement with him, and his Maori mother Molly Daphne Hirini has said that her Tainui tribe frowned on mixed-race children.
+His Pākehā biological father had no involvement with him, and his Māori mother Molly Daphne Hirini has said that her Tainui tribe frowned on mixed-race children.
 Stewart got his name from his stepfather Donald Lewis Stewart, who married Molly Hirini in 1938.
 Molly died in 1954.
 Stewart grew up in Masterton and was educated at Wairarapa College.

-He lived mainly in Wellington, where he successfully set up the first work trust and founded Tapu Te Ranga Marae at Island Bay, creating a centre for debate and education in Māori culture and protocol and for the redevelopment of native bush.
-He was president of Nga Puna Waihanga (Maori Writers and Artists Society) in 1982.
+Stewart lived mainly in Wellington, where he founded Tapu Te Ranga Marae at Island Bay in the 1970s.
+This was a centre for debate and education in Māori culture and protocol and for the redevelopment of native bush until destroyed by fire in 2019.

+Stewart was president of Ngā Puna Waihanga (Maori Writers and Artists Society) in 1982.